Jordan Simmons: Oakland Raiders

 Simmons was signed by the Oakland Raiders on April 29, 2017.
-He was cut at the end of training camp and subsequently re-signed to the team's practice squad on September 4, 2017.
-Simmons remained on the Raiders practice squad for the entirety of the 2017 season and signed a reserve/future contract to stay with the team on January 2, 2018 but was waived on September 1, 2018 at the end of training camp.
+He was cut at the end of training camp and subsequently re-signed to the team's practice squad on September 4.
+Simmons remained on the Raiders practice squad for the entirety of the 2017 season and signed a reserve/future contract to stay with the team on January 2, 2018, but was waived on September 1, at the end of training camp.

 Seattle Seahawks

 Simmons was claimed off waivers by the Seattle Seahawks on September 2, 2018.
-Simmons made his NFL debut on September 30, 2018 against the Arizona Cardinals.
-Simmons made his first career start at right guard on November 11, 2018 against the Los Angeles Rams in place of an injured D. J. Fluker.
-He was placed on injured reserve on December 18, 2018 with a knee injury.
-He played in six games, starting three at right guard.
+Simmons made his NFL debut on September 30, against the Arizona Cardinals.
+Simmons made his first career start at right guard on November 11, against the Los Angeles Rams in place of an injured D. J. Fluker.
+He was placed on injured reserve on December 18, with a knee injury.
+Simmons played in six games, starting three at right guard.

 On August 31, 2019, Simmons was placed on injured reserve.
 On April 8, 2020, Simmons was re-signed by the Seahawks.
 He was re-signed again on March 26, 2021.
-He was released on August 31, 2021.
-He was re-signed to the practice squad on September 6.
+Simmons was released by Seattle on August 31.
+He was re-signed to the team's practice squad on September 6.